 The first time is just to get all the dirt and grime off the floor.
 Pour the water out and make a new one with less soap and more pine.
 After going through the kitchen floor the second time, give it a few minutes to completely dry before cleaning the kitchen sink.

-The best place to empty the dirty water is inside the toilet, not your kitchen sink, but do not empty the last one just yet for you’ll be needing it after cleaning the sink.
+The ideal place to empty the dirty water is inside the toilet, not your kitchen sink, but do not empty the last one just yet for you’ll be needing it after cleaning the sink.

 Cleaning Tips for Kitchen – The Sink